How To Clean A Dog

 Some homeowners choose to use a low-pressure garden hose.
-Always check the temperature of the hose water before using it, since it can be fairly hot at first in the summer and you'll need to wait until it cools down before using it.
+Always check the temperature of the hose water before using it since it can be fairly hot at first in the summer, and you'll need to wait until it cools down before using it.
 If the temperature is cooler, buckets filled with comfortable, warm water may be required instead, as the hose water may be too chilly.

 A bathtub or a dog tub may be suitable for other pets.
 Observe your pet; if they appear upset, try bathing them outside instead.

-Ideal Water Temperature And Pressure For Bathing A Dog
+1. Ideal Water Temperature And Pressure For Bathing A Dog

-Be cautious of water temperature and pressure, especially if you're bathing your dog outside, where hoses may run cold or hot.
+Be cautious of water temperature and pressure, especially if bathing your dog outside, where hoses may run cold or hot.

-This varies by breed; longer-coated dogs may require more frequent bathing or even visits to a professional groomer.
-If you're unsure how often you should soap up your dog, see a groomer or your veterinarian.
+This varies by breed; longer-coated dogs may require more frequent bathing or visits to a professional groomer.
+If unsure how often you should soap up your dog, see a groomer or veterinarian.
 However, giving a bath once a month is essential.

 “The way a dog's skin works is that they have a whole new layer of cells around every 30 days,” Easton explains.
 “As a result, the aged cells begin to slough off.
 That's what causes dander and other such things.
 So grooming or bathing on a regular basis keeps the dandruff at bay.”

-Products And Tools
+3. Products And Tools

-You don't want to be running around your house chasing a wet dog while looking for conditioner.
+You don't want to run around your house chasing a wet dog while looking for conditioner.
 Shampoo, conditioner, and towels will undoubtedly be on your shopping list.
-You might also want an eye wash and a non-slip bath mat just in case.
+You might also want an eye wash and a non-slip bath mat.

-Choose The Best Shampoo And Conditioner
+4. Choose The Best Shampoo And Conditioner

 Your local veterinary clinic can advise you on which products are best for your companion dog.
 Select a shampoo made exclusively for dogs.
 Dogs have delicate skin, and the pH of their skin differs from that of humans, so human shampoo should not be used on them.

 “The pH of a dog's skin differs from that of a human's.
 As a result, they're more alkaline.
 It's possible that using a shampoo designed for people can irritate their skin.”

 The next vital step after bathing your dog is to apply a conditioner.
-“When you're grooming at home, you should always apply a conditioner after your shampoo since it strips a lot of the natural oils out of your skin and hair.”
-As a result, your conditioner rehydrates the epidermis while also closing all the cells on the outside of the hair shaft,” Easton explains.
+“When grooming at home, you should always apply a conditioner after your shampoo since it strips many of the natural oils out of your dog's skin and fur.”

 Steps To Grooming